Bargrove History, Family Crest & Coats of Arms

 Early History of the Bargrove family

-Another 193 words (14 lines of text) covering the years 1312, 1610 and 1680 are included under the topic Early Bargrove History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bargrove research.
+Another 97 words (7 lines of text) covering the years 1312, 1586, 1643, 1610 and 1680 are included under the topic Early Bargrove History in all our PDF Extended History products and printed products wherever possible.

 Bargrove Spelling Variations